 Published in 2017 it is available at Bishop’s Waltham Museum (when it is open).
 Only a limited number of copies available, so BUY NOW!

 “Bishop’s Waltham Palace” by Dr John Hare

 The previous, largely black and white, edition of English Heritage’s guide to Bishop’s Waltham Palace sold out in the early ‘noughties’ and so, in 2015, the Society decided to fund the printing of 1,000 copies of a new all-colour guide.
-It is available at £3.00 a copy at Bishop’s Waltham Museum, when it is open, and (+ postage and packing) from Keith Fry, our Treasurer (click here for contact details).
+It is available at £3.00 a copy at Bishop’s Waltham Museum, when it is open between May and September.

 From time to time, the Society feels it appropriate or necessary to produce a publication or other document (such as a letter) to make a case or explain a situation.
 Four of these are downloadable below - just click on each image to download the full publication.

 Malt Lane development site

 In a 2018 planning application for the development of the perennially difficult Malt Lane site (near what used to be Budgens and is now Sainsbury's), the Society was very concerned that the potential for archaeological discovery on the site was being ignored.
 As a result, the Society wrote an 11-page (downloadable) letter and appendices outlining the potentially critical archaeological significance of the site.

 Subsequently a trial archaeological dig by Southampton University in November 2020 revealed important evidence which in turn has made detailed archaeological examination a likely pre-condition of work commencing on the site.
 Something we urged in a letter dated March 2021.
 A report on Southampton University's findings, by Penny Copeland of Bishop's Waltham Museum, can be downloaded here.